Outdoor Friendsgiving Table Decorating Ideas

 Feel free to bring out more furniture, too.
 A few more chairs and side tables can make an instant outdoor living area for a relaxed, comfortable evening.

-Whatever you do, I hope that you are able to connect with and enjoy the loved ones in your life in new and special ways this year!
+Whatever you do on the actual holiday, I hope that you are able to connect with and enjoy gratitude for the loved ones in your life in new and special ways this year!

 Be sure to pin this for later.